anovos/anovos-docs/docs/using-anovos/config_file.md

 - `source_path`: If `pre_existing_source` is `true`,  this described from where the pre-computed data is loaded.

-- `drift_statistics_folder`. drift_statistics folder must contain the output from `attribute_binning` & `frequency_counts`.
+- `drift_statistics_folder`. drift_statistics folder must contain the output from `attribute_binning` and
+  `frequency_counts`.
 If `pre_existing_source` is False,  this can be used for saving the details.
-Default folder "NA" is used for saving the intermediate output
+  Default folder "NA" is used for saving the intermediate output.

 🤓  _Example:_

 ```yaml
 configs:
   list_of_cols: all